Lucassifoni/fastfish/README.md

 # Fastfish

-Fast poisson disk sampling in 2D in Elixir
+Fast poisson disk sampling in 2D in Elixir (& Elixir + Rust)

 ## Origins of the algorithm
 I stumbled on this **elegant visualisation by Jason Davies** (https://www.jasondavies.com/poisson-disc/), based on the paper **"Fast Poisson Disk Sampling in Arbitrary Dimensions" by Robert Bridson, University of British Columbia.**